 DOUBLE REQUIRED WORK CREDITS:

-Manitoba has introduced double work assessment credits for all eligible exploration expenses incurred in calendar years 2014 and 2015 to help companies explore through these challenging economic times.
+Manitoba has introduced double work assessment credits for all eligible exploration expenses incurred in calendar years 2014 to 2016 to help companies explore through these challenging economic times.
 Manitoba is the only Canadian jurisdiction to offer double assessment credits.

 Previous Informational Notices